 |

-There are three steps in this method, which repeat.
 1. Start with a simple C major triad in root position.
 The right hand plays, using fingers 1, 3, 5.
 Hold the notes down.

 2. Repeat the thumb note.
 It’s a white-key C. Take just that one note off, but play and hold the next C up the keyboard with your left hand.
 (Any finger will do.)
-You will know you have found the right note because it will look and sound the same as the bottom note you just played.

 3. Next, you take those three notes over with your right hand using fingers 1, 2, 5.
 The bottom note has gone up an octave: the root position chord has ‘inverted’ into a first inversion chord.
 Play the first inversion chord with your right hand.